Guardian521/Guardian521/README.md

 - 👋 Hi, I’m @Guardian521
 - 🥰 Here I'm recording my learning journey.
 - 👀 I’m interested in machine learning,data science and neural networks。
 - 🚄 I'm good at algorithms in  social networks and some cnn projects.
+Also have learned some optimization theory and methods.
 - 🌱 I’m currently learning in XJTU.
 - 💞️ I’m looking to having a master degree or working in some fabuious enterprises.
 - 📫 How to reach me : 1243408130@qq.com